A SUPERIOR APPROACH TO BREATH TESTING

 Elevated methane levels predict constipation, and the level of methane is correlated with the degree of constipation.

-Elevated levels of hydrogen sulfide are indicative of excess hydrogen sulfide.
+Elevated levels of hydrogen sulfide are indicative of ISO.

-Excess hydrogen sulfide is a condition in which sulfate-reducing organisms produce high amounts of hydrogen sulfide in the gut.
-Excess hydrogen sulfide was undetectable by traditional breath testing prior to Trio-Smart, and patients with excess hydrogen sulfide may have appeared "normal" on previous breath tests.
+ISO, or intestinal sulfide overproduction, is a condition in which sulfate-reducing organisms produce high amounts of hydrogen sulfide in the gut.
+ISO was undetectable by traditional breath testing prior to Trio-Smart, and patients with excess hydrogen sulfide may have appeared "normal" on previous breath tests.

 Elevated hydrogen sulfide levels predict more severe diarrhea, and the level of hydrogen sulfide is correlated with the degree of diarrhea.